TeamHG-Memex/eli5/docs/source/libraries/lightgbm.rst

   if ``vec`` is not None, ``vec.transform([doc])`` is passed to the estimator.
 Set it to True if you're passing ``vec``, but ``doc`` is already vectorized.

+``lightgbm.Booster`` estimator accepts one more optional argument:

+* ``is_regression`` - True if solving a regression problem
+  ("objective" starts with "reg") and False for a classification problem.
+  If not set, regression is assumed for a single target estimator and proba will not be shown unless the ``target_names`` is defined as a list with length of two.

 .. note::
     Top-level :func:`eli5.explain_prediction` calls are dispatched